yostudios/Spritemapper/about.rst

 A pure approach
 ---------------

-After extensive arguing with my frontend guy, friend and roomie `Johan Nordberg`__, we came up with a simple yet elegant solution -- without further ado, some CSS:
+After extensive arguing with my frontend guy and friend `Johan Nordberg`__, we came up with a simple yet elegant solution -- without further ado, some CSS:

 __ http://johan-nordberg.com/

 .. code-block:: css

    .emote.smile {
-     background: url(../img/sprites/emoticons/smile.png) no-repeat;
+     background: red url(../img/sprites/emoticons/smile.png) no-repeat;
    }
    .emote.grin {
-     background: url(../img/sprites/emoticons/grin.png) no-repeat;
+     background: white url(../img/sprites/emoticons/grin.png) no-repeat;
    }

 You can probably see where I'm going with this: our approach is to parse the CSS as CSS, and look at the paths to determine what should be spritemapped and what shouldn't.

-It's important to understand that not everything can be
-spritemapped: it would be an error to specify X or Y offsets in the above background attributes.
+It's important to understand that not everything can be spritemapped: it would be an error to specify X or Y offsets in the above background attributes.

+An example of the output for the above document could be:

 .. code-block:: css